 To maintain our incredibly high safety standards and satisfaction ratings, we require your pup to be:

 • Current on all core vaccines, including but not limited to Rabies, Distemper, Adenovirus, Parvovirus, Canine Influenza, Leptospirosis, and Bordetella vaccines (Vaccines must be administered at least 24 hours before entering Pawsense.
-Oral Bordetella accepted if given within last six months.
-Injectable or intra-nasal accepted if given within last twelve months)
+Oral Bordetella is accepted if given within the last six months.
+Injectable or intra-nasal accepted if given within the last twelve months)

 • Flea/tick-free and in good overall health

 • Free of wounds or stitches of any kind

 Do you turn away dogs based on their breed?

 We welcome most breeds based on their ability to pass the Meet-and-Greet.
 Due to size restraints during playtime, we are no longer accepting Large - XLarge breeds.

 Similar to children on a playground, it’s possible for dogs to sustain very minor injuries while at dog day care.
 During normal play, a dog may get small scratches, nicks, or lose a bit of fur.
 More serious injuries are very rare.
 For additional peace of mind, we are extensively trained in dog behaviour and fully certified to perform pet first aid and CPR.
 If serious treatment is needed, we will rush your pup to your personal vet or the emergency vet if your vet is unavailable.

 Are you prepared in case of an illness or injury?